Religious ethos will sabotage any new sex education curriculum

 - Catherine Byrne asked whether it is not the case that what students hear is what is being said to them, and does that not mean that ethos has a major impact on what is being presented?

-The Department’s response to Catherine Byrne’s question was:
+The Department’s response to Catherine Martin’s question was:

 “That may well be.
 As I said, that is one of the reasons why the review is charged with looking at the implementation of the curriculum.”